oragono/oragono-site/features.md

 <strong>~=~ Register an account ~=~</strong>

-1. Make sure "registration.accounts" is enabled and setup correctly in your config.
+1. Make sure "accounts.registration" is enabled and setup correctly in your config.

 2. Connect to your server.